kaymalcolm/GigisPizzaHOLsORAStyle/serverless/serverless-hol/gigis-serverless-HOL.md

 );
 ```

 After table created, select MICROSERVICE, Tables and Click on Campaign Table to review the table records.
+If you don't see MICROSERVICE please refresh your browser.

 ![](./images/ATP-configure-schema03.PNG)